 We typically perform outpatient tubal surgery by laparoscopic keyhole surgery.
 We undertake the following procedures:

-- Peri-tubal Adhesiolysis – we divide adhesions impairing the function of the tube to restore their function.
+We divide adhesions impairing the function of the tube to restore their function.
 This form of tubal surgery is highly successful.

 Re-establishing patency of completely blocked tubes is most suitable for tubes with distal block.
 This type of tubal surgery has moderate chance of success in well-selected cases.

-- Tubal Cannulation – passing a cannula through the womb into the tube to re-establish its patency is suitable for tubes that are completely blocked at their proximal ends.
+Passing a cannula through the womb into the tube to re-establish its patency is suitable for tubes that are completely blocked at their proximal ends.
 This type of surgery has moderate chance of success in well-selected cases.

-- Salpingectomy – it is sometimes better to remove tubes that contain fluid and are too badly damaged.
+It is sometimes better to remove tubes that contain fluid and are too badly damaged.
 Leaving them in place could reduce chances of pregnancy by about 50%.